ned14/outcome/doc/src/content/recipes/foreign-try.md

 - In order of preference, a public `.as_failure()`/`.assume_error()`/`.error()` member function.

-This should automatically handle inputs of `std::expected<T, E>`, and many others.
+This should automatically handle inputs of `std::expected<T, E>`, and many others, including intermixing Boost.Outcome and standalone Outcome within the same translation unit.

 `OUTCOME_TRY` has the following free function customisation points: